 What is Vicarious Liability?

 Vicarious liability is the responsibility of a subject in the event of failure to pay a debt by a third party.
 Since it is impossible for the worker to collect the compensation, the obligation is transferred to those who have pending payments with his employer.
+If, after the accident, the worker dies, the Office of Workers Compensation Programs is responsible for applying all the rules applicable to the case, to the dependents of the deceased.

-Should I let the Insurance Company Figure out the right compensation?
+Should I Let the Insurance Company Figure Out the Right Compensation?

 Here are five common mistakes to avoid if you have a workers’ compensation claim:

-- Not hiring an experienced compensation attorney
+1. Not hiring an experienced compensation attorney.

 You will benefit from the help of a specialized workers’ compensation lawyer; it will make the process much easier for you.
 In many cases, you will receive a better benefit agreement if you are well represented.

-- Not reporting your accident.
+1. Not reporting your accident.

 Reporting your injury to your employer in writing, as soon as possible, is crucial in workers’ compensation claims.
 Be sure to follow your employer’s policies for reporting and responding to workplace accidents.
 If there is no policy, write a detailed report about the injury and how it happened.
 Provide all proof required to your supervisor, your company’s human resources department, and the health care provider or nurse of the company.

-- Not filing a precise and timely claim.
+1. Not filing a precise and timely claim.

 Workers’ compensation claims begin by filing a form that must be complete and accurate.
 It must also be submitted within a certain time limit after the injury.
 A late form may prevent you from receiving benefits.
 An incomplete or inaccurate form can lead to a denial that delays the benefits.